pdmosses/hyperlinked-twins/docs/browsing.md

 it should be possible to display it as a pop-up or modal containing clickable links to all the listed lines and files.

-However, this is not currently a feature of Spoofax itself, and the appearance of pop-ups might be too distracting when browsing a hyperlinked twin.
+However, the appearance of pop-ups might be too distracting when browsing a hyperlinked twin.
 Perhaps clicking on a name should display a modal whenever the name is linked to lines on more than one page, instead of linking directly to an occurrence on the first page.